Polyvinyl-Records/polyvinyl-records/album.md

 **Prior to creating an Album, the [Artist](artist_page.md) must be created.**

-If you are adding an Album for an Artist that has not yet been created, just select the **+** next to the Artists drop down which will direct you back to the add Artist page view to add a new artist.
+If you are adding an Album for an Artist that has not yet been created, select the ``+`` next to the Artists drop down.

 - ### Create Manually
 For an unreleased album or an album not in Spotify, you can manually enter the album information: